 What is Contrast?

 We tend to think of contrast as being the extremes of difference – black vs white.
 However, it may be more useful to think of contrast properties as existing on a scale from absolute or extreme difference on one end, to very little difference on the other.
-There are visual design functions and value for all points on the scale.
+There are visual design uses for all points on the scale.

 Why is Contrast Important?